Singeetam Srinivasa Rao: Early life

-Singeetam Srinivasa Rao was born on 21 September 1931 into a Telugu-speaking family in Udayagiri of Nellore district in present-day Andhra Pradesh.
-His father Ramachandra Rao was a headmaster and his mother Sakunthala Bai was a violinist.
+Singeetam Srinivasa Rao was born on 21 September 1931 in a Telugu family in Gudur of then Nellore district, Andhra Pradesh.
+His father, Ramachandra Rao, was a headmaster and his mother, Sakunthala Bai, was a violinist.
 As a school student, he showed glimpses of talent both in plays and music.
 He graduated with a Physics Degree from Presidency College, Chennai.
 In college, he honed his skills in plays such as Windows under Harindranath Chattopadhyay.

 Career

 Early career

 After graduation his ambition was to get into films.
 As his attempts to meet the director K. V. Reddy failed, he took up the job of a teacher in Sullurupeta.
 But he continued writing and wrote two experimental award-winning plays Bhrama and Anthyaghattam.
 He also wrote Chitrarjuna, a musical play adopted from Tagore's Chitra - Prince of the Dark Chamber.
 It was translated into English by Scottish dramatist Tom Buchan for an American television channel.
 He also worked as a journalist at the time writing for Telugu Swatantra.